LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D1-IntroToJS.md

 You need to know a little bit of HTML which is taught in CIS 195, Web Authoring, and which can be taken at the same time as this course.
 These are the specific parts of HTML you will need to know:

-- HTML elements and tags
+- HTML elements and tags&mdash;what they are in general
 - Attributes (key-value pairs inside the opening tag of a element)
 - Headings
-- Paragraphs
+- Paragraphs and divs
-- Block quotes
 - Links (`<a>` elements)
 - Images
-- Iframes
 - Forms and input elements

 A good way to review these topics or to get a head-start on them if you are currently taking CIS 195 is by doing the tutorials at [W3Schools](https://www.w3schools.com/html/default.asp).